lehigh-university-libraries/isle-event-bus/README.md

-# riq
+# isle-event-bus

-riq reads an Islandora event from ActiveMQ and processes the event from either a microservice running locally or from a service in the cloud.
+isle-event-bus reads an Islandora event from ActiveMQ and processes the event from either a microservice running locally or from a service in the cloud.

-🚧 Full documentation is available at https://libops.github.io/riq/
+🚧 Full documentation is available at https://libops.github.io/isle-event-bus/

 ## Purpose